link422/F24_Team3_TennisBallCollector/Reports/Project Proposal.md

 ### Survey of Solutions

-On the market, there is a robotic tennis ball collector that collects balls on clay courts, on the entire court including the net, fence, and corners, and it weighs approximately 25 lbs.
-Yet not everyone can attain one unless they have roughly $3,000 to afford it.
-Tennis is already an expensive sport that should not require additional spending to pick up tennis balls.
-There are other manual tennis ball collectors, like the machine the Tennessee Tech Tennis team is using.
-The issue, as previously stated, is limited to the kind of court, the number of tennis balls it can collect, and the weight of the big tennis ball mower.
-Also, depending on which manual mower, the price can vary, and our school cannot even purchase a recent mower.
+On the market, there is an autonomous robotic tennis ball collector, called Tennibot [1].
+That collects up to 40 balls a minute on clay courts, on the entire court including the net, fence, and corners, and it weighs approximately 25 lbs.
+However due to it's high price of $3,000, customers could have trouble committing to such a purchase.
+Tennis is already an expensive sport that should not require additional spendings to pick up tennis balls.
+There are other manual tennis ball collectors, such as Playmates Ball Mower [2], that are similar to Tennessee Tech's use of a collector.
+Although the price of the manual collector is cheaper sitting at $595, the quality reported by the customer can be lacking.
+With these different designs in mind, the project wants to combat the problem of pricing with the autonomous competitors.
+As well as, adding more quality to the collector compared to the manual competitors.

 ### Unknown obstacles